codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 A. Codefresh supports all kinds of tests such as [unit tests]({{site.baseurl}}/docs/testing/unit-tests/) and [integration tests]({{site.baseurl}}/docs/testing/integration-tests/) as well as [test reports]({{site.baseurl}}/docs/testing/test-reports/).

 **Q. Does Codefresh support parallelism?**
-A. Yes, Codefresh supports both [parallel steps]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/) and [integration tests]({{site.baseurl}}/docs/testing/integration-tests/) (parallelism within a pipeline) as well as parallel pipelines.
+A. Yes, Codefresh supports both [parallel steps]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/) (parallelism within a pipeline) as well as [parallel pipelines]({{site.baseurl}}/docs/integrations/codefresh-api/#using-codefresh-from-within-codefresh).

 **Q. Does Codefresh support preview environments for pull requests?**
-A. Yes, although notice that these are powered by Docker swarm.
+A. Yes, although notice that these [are powered by Docker swarm]({{site.baseurl}}/docs/getting-started/on-demand-environments/).
 If you want preview environments in a Kubernetes namespace you need to connect your own cluster.

 **Q. Can I checkout code from non-git sources?**
 A. Yes, you can checkout code [from other source control systems]({{site.baseurl}}/docs/yaml-examples/examples/non-git-checkout/).